-Join us in the Osmosis Meditation Garden for an unforgettable, heartwarming performance.
+Join us in the Osmosis Meditation Garden for an unforgettable, heart and soul filled performance.
 All proceeds will benefit the Ceres Community Project.

 The Summer Solstice is a season to celebrate!
 The longer days and warmth of the sun reminds us to appreciate and acknowledge the generosity of our Earth Mother.

 Join us and a special team of healers and musicians on the Summer Solstice at 8 am in the Temple Gardens at Osmosis as we celebrate the sun at the height of its power and rekindle the spirit upon which we have built, and continue to empower our unique culture and community.
 With the sound of gongs and other healing instruments, we will embark on a Sound Healing journey of conscious and sacred engagement with self, spirit and the earth in a way that is inspiring and deeply nourishing.

 Afterward, a limited number of people will have an opportunity to have a deeper healing experience with sound therapy in an Enzyme Footbath.

 The Cedar Enzyme Footbath immediately following the event is $15 with very limited tickets available.

 Entry fee of $15 can be applied to any same day service.

 In the beauty and quietude of the Zen meditation gardens at Osmosis, you will learn a variety of techniques to release chronic or acute tension from the body and mind, including:

 Gentle stretch and easeful yoga to relieve tension

 Self-massage techniques to relax the body and mind